-- You must be an active player in the format (8-Ball or 9-Ball) you qualified for. - 2) You must be paid up to date on all leagues fees and membership dues. - 3) You must have (10) lifetime matches in the format/product you are playing in. - 4) You must have a minimum of (6) played matches in the format you qualified for (8-Ball or 9-Ball) in the last (16) weeks before the tournament cut-off date. - 5) After qualifying, your team or players may switch teams or make 2 teams but the original team will come back together for the tournament. - 6) If you are disqualified from one national event it will disqualify you from all events of that team type.
-Meaning if you get disqualified from the 8 ball Singles Event it disqualifies you from the 8 ball Team Event, etc. - As of September 2006 common players between teams are allowed however, a captain may not put the player against him/herself. - 8) There are no player substitutes.
-The roster your team qualifies for Nationals with is your roster at Nationals. - 9) Depending on how many teams are playing throughout your area determines how many teams advance to Nationals.
-Please talk to your League Director, Operator, or Owner to find out how many teams qualify from your area and how much money is put aside for your teams. - 10) Teams advancing to Nationals will have transportation, hotel rooms and the Team Registration Fee provided per team.
+- 1) You must be an active player in the format (8, 9 or 10 Ball) you qualified for. - You must be paid up to date on all leagues fees and membership dues. - 3) You must have a minimum of (6) played matches in the format you qualified for (8, 9, or 10 Ball) in the last (16) weeks before the tournament cut-off date. - After qualifying, your team or players may switch teams or make 2 teams but the original team will come back together for the tournament. - 5) If you are disqualified from one national event it will disqualify you from all events & mini tournaments.
+Meaning if you get disqualified from the Singles Event it disqualifies you from the Team Event. - As of September 2006 common players between teams are allowed however, a captain may not put the player against him/herself. - 7) There are no player substitutes.
+The roster your team qualifies for Nationals with is your roster at Nationals. - 8) Depending on how many teams are playing throughout your area determines how many teams advance to Nationals.
+Please talk to your League Director, Operator, or Owner to find out how many teams qualify from your area and how much money is put aside for your teams. - Teams advancing to Nationals will have transportation, hotel rooms and the Team Registration Fee provided per team.
 Transportation to and from the Tournament Location is your responsibility.

-For the up-to-date version of the TAP Rule Book visit: www.tapleague.com dated 1/2013
+For the up-to-date version of the Rule Book, visit WWW.TAPLEAGUE.COM